William H. West (entertainer)

-William H. West (June 18, 1853 – February 15, 1902) was an American blackface performer, known as the "Progressive Minstrel".
-He was one of the first white owners of a minstrel troupe composed of black performers in the United States.
+William H. West (born William Flynn, June 18, 1853 – February 15, 1902) was an American blackface performer.

 Biography

-He was born on June 18, 1853, in Syracuse, New York.
+West was born on June 18, 1853, in Syracuse, New York.

-He often produced and played minstrel shows with George Primrose, first with a minstrel troupe owned by J. H. Haverly, and later in a show known as Primrose and West starring entertainers Milt G. Barlow and George Wilson, under the management of Henry J. Sayers.
+He often produced and played minstrel shows with George H. Primrose, first with a minstrel troupe owned by J. H. Haverly, and later in a show known as Primrose and West starring entertainers Milt G. Barlow and George Wilson, under the management of Henry J. Sayers.

 Primrose and West had a hit, and they came to be called "The Millionaires of Minstrelsy".
 He became the sole producer of the supposedly Richest and Costliest Minstrel Organization in Existence: West's Big Minstrel Jubilee, which featured some of the leading performers of the day, always ending with the cast, in blackface, singing songs of the period.

+West was married four times.
+His brides were: